dqtvictory/Advent-of-Code-2022/README.md

 My own solutions to the challenges of AoC this year in Python.

+<b>Major update to my functional programming journey:</b> In order to "force" the proper FP style to my Python code, I have spent half a day to create an utility class `Chainable` that wraps around any Python iterable (including map/filter objects, etc...) enabling function chaining.
+Of course one can do the same in Python using Pandas or PySpark but these are heavy libraries with great capability which would be an overkill.
+Starting from Day 5, this will be my coding style until the end.

+_Update after Day 5: The input file on this day was quite annoying to parse into data, so from now on I will spend some minutes of doing text formatting before actually coding to save time.
+My FP solution works with original input given by the author of AoC._

 _Update after Day 4: I decided that programming procedurally is way too cliché, so I switched to functional programming style, still in Python.
 Since this is not the best language to do FP using built-in functions, the indentation and bracketing is kinda eyesoring, so I'm trying my best to make the code readable._

 Executing `python XX.py fname` will display the answers to all the parts of day XX's challenge whose input is read from the file named `fname`